Esonhugh/flipperzero_ufbt_application_howto/ufbt_README.md

 >
 > will update your SDK to latest unleashedflip SDK

+`ufbt status --help`: this command will output the condition of current ufbt settings
+> you can see what index you use, what SDK is enabled and version.
+>

 `ufbt build`: this command help you build the firmware code.
 > you can build the fAP code by this command and same as `ubft`